iiasa/message-ix-models/doc/project/efc.rst

 Working paper:
 --------------
-China’s carbon neutrality pathways with consideration of energy security, a deep dive working paper led by Jun.
+China’s carbon neutrality pathways with consideration of energy security, a deep dive working paper led by Jun, Yiyi, and Volker.
+Currently revising for submission as an academic journal article.
 Link (to be added)

 EFC 2025